rgomes1220/C340FlaskProject/steps/project_step_1.md

     * Automatically assigned number serving as the primary key of the table.
 No business meaning
 * Name - varchar(25) (required)
     * Preferred name of the pet
-* Birthdate - date (required)
+* Birthdate - date
     * Date of birth of the pet.
-Set to 12-31-9999 if unknown.
+Null if unknown.
 * Pet_Type - varchar(25) (required)
     * Friendly description of the breed (dog, cat, fish, etc...)
 * Comment - varchar(256)